JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/install-and-configure.md

 ### WINDOWS

-If you install go on Windows, it should automatically set the Windows environment variables as follows,
+Do not get confused, this is not being installed on WSL (Windows System for Linux), this is being installed on Windows OS.
+The installation should automatically set the Windows environment variables as follows,

 ```text
 GOROOT=C:\Go\